gndec-yjs/FEM/Contents/Unit_1.md

 ### Element Strain and Stress

 The final computational step in finite element analysis of a truss structure is to utilize the global displacements obtained in the solution step to determine the strain and stress in each element of the truss.

-For an element connecting nodes *i* and *j*, the element nodal displacements in the element coordinate system are given by Equations (3.19) and (3.20) as:
+For an element connecting nodes *i* and *j*, the element nodal displacements in the element coordinate system are given by Equations (3.19) and (3.20):

-\[
+$$
 u^{(e)}_1 = U^{(e)}_1 \cos\theta + U^{(e)}_2 \sin\theta
-\]

-\[
+\tag{3.48a}
+$$

+$$
 u^{(e)}_2 = U^{(e)}_3 \cos\theta + U^{(e)}_4 \sin\theta
-\]
-*(3.48)*
+\tag{3.48b}
+$$

-The element axial strain (utilizing Equation 2.29 and the discretization and interpolation functions of Equation 2.25) is then:
+The element axial strain (utilizing Equation 2.29 and the discretization and interpolation functions of Equation 2.25) is:

-\[
+$$
 \varepsilon^{(e)} = \frac{du^{(e)}(x)}{dx}
 = \frac{d}{dx}\,[N_1(x)\;N_2(x)]
 \begin{Bmatrix}